merkouris148/adaptation-procedure-misinformation-games/readme.md

 Using the agents' knowledge as [*potential*](https://en.wikipedia.org/wiki/Potential_method) (or [heuristic](https://en.wikipedia.org/wiki/Heuristic_(computer_science))) function we can find *efficiently* a single SME.
 In particular, instead of using a simple queue while traversing the adaptation graph, we can use a [*priority queue*](https://en.wikipedia.org/wiki/Priority_queue) and the knowledge of each misinformation game as value.
 Note that in each step of the adaptation procedure, the agent's *either acquire additional knowledge, or reach an SME*.
 Hence, with this method we can reach an SME in $O(\mathtt{total\_information}(mG_0))$ steps, where $mG_0$ is the root of the adaptation procedure.
 In other words, if the players reach 100% of the knowledge, then all the NMEs of the misinformation game are (inevitably) SMEs.
 Truing to increase the knowledge in each turn, we will reach faster to a point where the players' subjective views have been merge to the objective reality.
 On the other hand, there could be an SME, despite that the agents haven't discover the objective payoffs.
 Thus, this method being *heuristic*.

-#### Theorem: Finding a Single SME in Linear Time
+#### Theorem: Finding a Single SME in Linear GAMBIT calls

 From the above discussion we have the following interesting theorem.

-> A single SME can be found in *linear time* to the size of the instance.
-Namely, in $O(p)$ time.
+> A single SME can be found in *linear* GAMBIT calls,  to the size of the instance.
+Namely, in $O(p)$ time, having an oracle for $NASH$.

+Of course, $NASH$ is a $PPAD$-complete problem, hence the overall complexity would still be exponential, unless $P = NP$.
+Note that finding all SMEs, using our algorithm, takes an *exponential number* of GAMBIT calls, i.e. an exponential time to an exponential subprocess.

 ### Notes on Agents' Knowledge

 #### Stabilization Without Reaching the Objective Payoffs

 The adaptation procedure may become stabilized, *without the agents reaching 100% of the games knowledge*.
 In other words, the agents' may reach an equilibrium without discovering all the pieces of information about the misinformation game.
-This happens when the player have no *intensive* to explore anymore.
+This happens when the player have no *incentive* to explore anymore.

 #### Knowledge vs A Priori "History" (Preprocessing)

-Preprocessing and Knowledge.
 Recall that with preprocessing we try to capture the *a priori* knowledge of the players, namely the position vectors that will not result in any change after the update operation.
 Let $mG_0$ be the root of the adaptation procedure.
 Also let $mG_0.\mathtt{history}()$ be the set of position vectors that will not change the misinformation game.
 We may have an *empty* history, with non-zero initial knowledge.
 This is because the players may have some initial knowledge, e.g. in position vector $\vec{v}$ player $i$ knows the correct payoff *only* of herself, but there is not a single position vector. where *all* the players know the payoff of *all* the other players.

 A way to develop some intuition about this situation, observe the different probabilities of the two events.
 Let $K$ be the event where the agents in an *uniformly randomly chosen* misinformation game have *non zero* knowledge.
 Also let $H$ be the event, where the uniformly randomly chosen misinformation game has non empty initial history.
 We will calculate the probabilities $P(H), P(K)$ and we will show that $P(K) \gg P(H)$.
 Let $n$ be the number of players.
 To ease the computations, let all the players having the same number of strategies $s$.
 Lastly, let the payoffs be integers in the range $\{0, 1, \dots, u\}$.

 Firstly, we compute the probability $P(H)$.
 In order for the event to occur, we should have a position vector, which all the player agree upon.
-So the $n$ players and the actual game should agree upon the payments of player 1, the $n$ players and the actual game should agree upon the payments of player 2, etc. Hence,
+So the $n$ players and the actual game should agree upon the payments of player 1, the $n$ players and the actual game should agree upon the payoffs of player 2, etc. Hence,
 $$
 P(H) = \left(\frac{1}{u + 1}\right)^n \cdot \left(\frac{1}{u + 1}\right)^n \cdots \left(\frac{1}{u + 1}\right)^n = \left[ \left( \frac{1}{u + 1} \right)^{n}\right]^n = \left( \frac{1}{u + 1} \right)^{n^2}.
 $$